 Fig. 1.
 Contact tracing versus worldline tracing.
 A simplified one-dimensional world has four inhabitants: Zoë, Alice, Bob, and Charlie.
 People are distinguished by their first-name initial.
 Their health is in one of four states: susceptible (green), infected (yellow), diagnosed (red), and deceased (black).
 Transmission can occur by direct contact, i.e., crossing paths with an infected person, or by occupying the space previously inhabited by an infected person.
 Self-quarantining or hospitalization is represented by the surrounding red walls representing a building.
-(A) In this world, Bob is infected at t=2, who later infects Charlie at t=3.
+(A) In this world, Bob is infected at t = 2, who later infects Charlie at t = 3.
 The proximity sensor triggers an exchange of keys on a contact-tracing app.
-At t=4, Bob is diagnosed, and the app publishes the matched pair of keys, informing Charlie anonymously about the infection so that Charlie can self-quarantine.
-Alice is also infected by Bob's trail at t_2 , and Zoë becomes infected between t=4 and t=5.
-Because the infection is 100% fatal, everybody dies.
-(B) In this world, Bob is infected at t=2, infects Charlie at t=3, and is diagnosed at t=4.
+At t = 4, Bob is diagnosed, and the app publishes the matched pair of keys, informing Charlie anonymously about the infection so that Charlie can self-quarantine.
+Alice is also infected by Bob's trail at t = 3, and Zoë becomes infected at t = 2, infects Charlie at t = 3, and is diagnosed at t = 4.
 Bob publishes his worldline from $1 \le t \le 4$.
 Charlie finds a match, and self-quarantines.
 Alice sees Bob's and Charlie's worldline, and determines that she was infected by Bob, and not Charlie.
 Alice self-quarantines, saving Zoë from infection.